pivotal-cf/terraforming-azure/README.md

 a separate domain and load balancer by specifying:

-- isolation_segment: **(default false)** Creates a DNS record and load balancer for isolation segment network traffic when set to 1
+- isolation_segment: **(default false)** Creates a DNS record and load balancer for isolation segment network traffic when set to true.

 ## Running